Secure Text Messaging For Healthcare

 Physicians rarely work alone these days.
 More and more, patients are treated by teams of providers who collaborate to deliver coordinated patient care.
 But unless the right tools are in place for systemwide communication, teams can’t function as effectively as possible.

 This is why secure texting is not only crucial for HIPAA compliance, it’s also a key component for care coordination.
+A secure text messaging that complies to HIPAA regulations ensure that patient information about their individual healthcare is secure.

-As defined by the Agency for Healthcare Research and Quality, care coordination encompasses sharing information across functions, sites and people to meet patient needs.
+As defined by the Agency for Healthcare Research and Quality, care coordination encompasses sharing information across functions, sites, and people to meet patient needs.
 Coordination happens between primary care physicians and specialists, between in-hospital providers and ambulatory teams, between doctors and nurses, and countless other combinations.

 Communication is faster.
-The core of care coordination is the timely delivery of information to the people who need it.
+The core of care coordination is the timely delivery of secure healthcare information to the people who need it.
 With secure messaging, healthcare professionals can communicate directly.
 They can send complete messages without working through an answering service or playing phone tag.
 A primary care physician needing a consult can contact a specialist using the secure platform, and within minutes the specialist can respond and collaborate.

 Communication is a crucial component of care coorindation.
 That’s why so many healthcare systems are making sure their organization is positioned to communicate efficiently and safely with secure text messaging for healthcare.
+Keeping patient healthcare information secure while also adhering to HIPAA compliant regulations allows healthcare organizations to quickly and efficiently provide patients with the care they need.

 You can learn more about Halo’s secure text messaging for healthcare solution and how it works with the full Halo Clinical Communication Platform here.